fjp/fjp.github.io/_pages/design-patterns/factory-pattern.md

 }
 {% endhighlight %}

-Another subclass that implements the interface and therefore creates another family of products.
+Here is another subclass that implements the abstract factory and therefore creates another family of products.

 {% highlight java %}
 public class NYPizzaIngredientFactory implements PizzaIngredientFactory {